MaterializeInc/materialize/doc/user/content/overview/architecture.md

 Implicit in this design are a few key points:

-- State is all in totally volatile memory; if `materialized` dies, so too does all of the data.
+- State is all in totally volatile memory; if `materialized` dies, so does all of the data.
 - Streaming sources must receive all of their data from the stream itself; there is no way to "seed" a streaming source with static data.
 However, you can